ssrg-vt/DynaCut/README.md

 `./modify_image.sh lighttpd . ~/SSRG/PopSnapshot/criu /home/abhijit/criu-dump/test_lighttpd_handler2/`

-## Testing adding signal handler to NGINX and Multiple features removal
+## Testing adding signal handler to NGINX and Multiple features removal (GCC 9.3.0 and Ubuntu 20.04)

 1. Copy the modify_image_nginx script from /PopSnapshot/tools/scripts into a new folder